apache/mesos/docs/maintenance.md

 ---
-title: Apache Mesos - Maintenance Primitives
+title: Apache Mesos - Performing Maintenance
 layout: documentation
 ---

-# Maintenance Primitives
+# Performing Node Maintenance in a Mesos Cluster

 Operators regularly need to perform maintenance tasks on machines that comprise a Mesos cluster.
 Most Mesos upgrades can be done without affecting running